centarro/commerce-docs/docs/v1/user-guide/products.md

 **Magical Relationship**

 <p>There is a product reference field on our Product Displays.
-This relationship in Views will make all of the product reference fields available to be used in the fields area.</p>
+This relationship in Views will make all the product reference fields available to be used in the fields area.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>